 ‘Randy, it’s not poisonous…’

-He takes me in the locker room, I sit there, put it up to my leg, right?
+He takes me to the locker room.
+I sit there, put it up to my leg, right?
 It chews on my leg.
 Then, it released.

-ROBERTS: “I’m trying [to pull it off] — I’m trying!
-And the snake’s just gnawing on his arm…it’s going on for like a minute now, you know?
-Over a minute, damn…
+"I’m trying [to pull it off] — I’m trying!
+And the snake’s just gnawing on his arm.
+It’s going on for like a minute now, you know?
+Over a minute…

 Finally – whew – I got him off.

-SAVAGE: “My arm blew up like a balloon for days.
-About five days later they had to rush me to the hospital with a 104-degree fever…
+"My arm blew up like a balloon for days.
+About five days later, they had to rush me to the hospital with a 104-degree fever…

 It’s unbelievable to walk into the hospital and tell the doctor I had a snake bite.

-‘Million Dollar Man’ Ted Dibiase Chimes in With His Thoughts on Jake’s Snakes
+‘Million Dollar Man’ Ted Dibiase Chimes in With His Thoughts on the Snakes of Jake Roberts

-‘MILLION DOLLAR MAN’ TED DIBIASE: “I have never loved snakes… and I didn’t like Jake’s snake either! (laughs)
+"I have never loved snakes… and I didn’t like Jake’s snake either! (laughs)

 "I know it was a real burden for him at times to haul that snake everywhere.